Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 # Matrix functionality

-AbstractAlgebra.jl provides a module, implemented in `src/Matrix.jl` for matrices over any commutative ring belonging to the AbstractAlgebra abstract type hierarchy.
+AbstractAlgebra.jl provides a module, implemented in `src/Matrix.jl` for matrices over any ring belonging to the AbstractAlgebra abstract type hierarchy.
 This functionality will work for any matrix type which follows the Matrix interface.

-Similarly, AbstractAlgebra.jl provides a module in `src/MatrixAlgebra.jl` for matrix algebras over a commutative ring.
+Similarly, AbstractAlgebra.jl provides a module in `src/MatrixAlgebra.jl` for matrix algebras over a ring.

 ## Generic matrix types

-AbstractAlgebra.jl allows the creation of dense matrices over any computable commutative ring $R$.
-Generic matrices over a commutative ring are implemented in `src/generic/Matrix.jl`.
+AbstractAlgebra.jl allows the creation of dense matrices over any computable ring $R$.
+Generic matrices over a ring are implemented in `src/generic/Matrix.jl`.

 Generic matrix algebras of $m\times m$ matrices are implemented in